CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

   ![Entity Diagram](EntityDiagram.png)
     - Here is a snippet from parts of our high level matchers.
     - In this case, we can see that the Tag dependency has been inverted so that the matcher does not know about the underlying implementation of the Tag class.
+    - Inversions like this exist all throughout our dependency tree.

 ## Clean Architecture